Wondering how to recycle inflatables, paddling pools, and more? Read on – I’ve got details of a great initiative for you!

 Summer has officially come to a close in Scotland.
-All the schools have resumed, and the beaches are quiet, despite being filled with happy kids, fish and chips, ice-creams, buckets and spades, and lilos and rubber rings just a few weeks previously.
+All the schools have resumed, and the beaches are quiet.
+This is despite being filled with happy kids, fish and chips, ice cream cones, buckets and spades, and lilos and rubber rings just a few weeks previously.

 If you have kids, or even if you don’t have kids, you may have amassed a collection of inflatables over the summer.
 From lilos to rubber rings, from paddling pools to inflatable dinghies, you may have some in your shed or garage or stuffed under the stairs.

 The trouble is that these items are delicate and don’t always withstand one summer’s worth of use, or three seasons of storage.
-If your inflatable has a puncture that can’t be repaired or is intended for the bin, then don’t bin it.
-Did you know your unwanted inflatables and paddling pools can be recycled rather cleverly!
+If your paddling pool or inflatable has a puncture that can’t be repaired or is intended for the bin, then don’t bin it.
+Did you know your unwanted inflatables and paddling pools can be recycled rather cleverly?

-The clever people at Wyatt and Jack are having an inflatables amnesty this summer, whereby you can post them your inflatables that would have otherwise gone in the bin – and they will work their magic, turning them into rather funky bags, like the one below that is made from recycled paddling pools.
+Indeed, the clever people at Inflatable Amensty run an inflatable recycling service.
+Here you can post them your inflatables or paddling pools that would have otherwise gone in the bin and they will work their magic.
+That magic being turning them into rather funky bags, like the one below that is made from recycled paddling pools.

 ps: if you liked this post, you might also enjoy this post on how to recycle bras.